rise-lang/2021-CGO-artifact/README.md

 This artifact includes configuration files used for the paper (`.yaml` files at the root).
 You will need to tweak them according to your setup (e.g. change the ssh destination in the `remote` field).
-You can create custom configuration files to generated code and run benchmarks on any other OpenCL-enabled target, but expect different performance behaviour.
+You can create custom configuration files to generate code and run benchmarks on any other OpenCL-enabled target, but expect different performance behaviour.
 See [`intel-i7-7700.yaml`](intel-i7-7700.yaml) for an example of Intel CPU target configuration.

 **You need ssh access to the remote target without password prompt ([setup ssh keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).**